whimsytinkly/WhimsyWorkshop/README.md

 💀 **Cursed Notepad++ screenshot** — the chaos test.

-If the algorithm can survive both, we're probably doing something right.
+If the theme generator can survive both, we're probably doing something right.

-## 🚧 Future Ideas

-WhimsyTheme is still a work in progress.

-Some ideas for future versions:

-* 🎨 Theme presets
-* 🌈 More advanced colour extraction
-* ♿ WCAG contrast checking
-* 🖌️ Accent colour scales
-* 🖱️ Automatic hover states
-* ✨ Focus / active colour variants
-* 📦 Theme export
-* 🌙 Better light/dark theme handling
-* 🧩 More semantic colour tokens
-* 🖼️ More image analysis options
+---

 ## 🛠️ Built With